 Sitting at the front of a car or bus, or doing the driving yourself, often helps.
 Many people who experience motion sickness in a vehicle find that they don't have the symptoms when they're driving.

-For pilots, astronauts, or others who experience motion sickness regularly or as part of their profession, cognitive therapy and biofeedback have been solutions.
+For pilots, astronauts, or others who experience motion sickness regularly or as part of their profession, cognitive therapy and biofeedback are possible solutions.
 Breathing exercises have also been found to help.
-These treatments also work for people who feel unwell when they merely think about traveling.
+These treatments also work for people who feel unwell when they even just think about traveling.

 Written by: David Heitz

-Medically reviewed on Dec 18, 2013 by [Ljava.lang.Object;@4b616074
+Medically reviewed on Jun 06, 2016 by [Ljava.lang.Object;@2d617d86